guemax/zapf/README.md

 title = 'Title'
 theme = 'Typo'

-# Disable tags, actually, they are rendered as a list, but the idea is to disable them.
-disableKinds = ['taxonomy']

-# Google analytics code
-googleAnalytics = "G-xxxxxxxxxx"

 [params]
 # Math mode
 math = true

-# Intro on main page, content in markdown, if you omit title or content the other can be displayed
+# Intro on main page, content in markdown:
-homeIntro = true
-homeIntroTitle = 'Hello traveler!' homeIntroContent = """
+homeIntroContent = """
 Join me on this journey as I explore the ever-evolving landscape of software engineering, fueled by curiosity and a relentless drive to innovate.